Lazy OCO: Online Convex Optimization on a Switching Budget: Introduction

 \subsection{Our contributions}

-We make the following contributions: \begin{itemize} \item \textit{Regret upper bounds.} We present a computationally efficient \Ssoco algorithm, achieving an $O(\sqrt T + \sqrt{d} T/S)$ regret bound for general convex losses, and an $\widetilde O(d T/S^2)$ bound for strongly convex losses.
-Compared to the algorithm of \cite{anava2015online}, our scheme is substantially simpler and more efficient, and also features a better dependence on the dimension ($d \rightarrow \sqrt d$) for general convex losses.
-More importantly, it extends to the strongly convex case where it obtains improved regret bounds, which does not seem to be the case for their algorithm. \footnote{In fact, a closer look into the regret analysis of \cite{anava2015online} reveals that it does not at all exploit the convexity of the losses: by taking a discretization of the decision set and using, e.g., the Shrinking-Dartboard algorithm of \cite{geulen2010regret}, one would obtain essentially the same regret guarantee (albeit not in polynomial time).}
+We make the following contributions: \begin{itemize} \item \textit{Regret upper bounds.} We present a computationally efficient \Ssoco algorithm, achieving an $O(\sqrt T + d T/S)$ regret bound for general convex losses, and an $\widetilde O(d^2 T/S^2)$ bound for strongly convex losses.
+Compared to the algorithm of \cite{anava2015online}, we remove the $\sqrt d$ factor from the $\sqrt T$ term, and our algorithm further extends to the strongly convex case where it obtains improved regret bounds, which does not seem to be the case for the algorithm of \cite{anava2015online}. \footnote{In fact, a closer look into the regret analysis of \cite{anava2015online} reveals that it does not at all exploit the convexity of the losses: by taking a discretization of the decision set and using, e.g., the Shrinking-Dartboard algorithm of \cite{geulen2010regret}, one would obtain essentially the same regret guarantee (albeit not in polynomial time).}

 \item \textit{Regret lower bounds.} For the general convex case, we prove an $\Omega(T/S)$ lower bound for the regret of any \Ssoco algorithm, matching our upper bound in this setting in terms of dependence on $T$ and $S$.
 In the strongly convex adaptive setting, we prove an $\Omega(T/S)$ lower bound, which matches up to a logarithmic factor the $O((T/S)\log S)$ upper bound obtained by a straightforward application of the blocking technique (see \cref{sec:lb:sc_adaptive} for details).
 Finally, for the strongly convex oblivious setting, we prove an $\Omega(T/S^2)$ lower bound for a certain family of algorithms, as discussed in \cref{sec:lb_statements}.